CarGurus Header

 The CarGurus verdict

 In many ways, the DS 9 is a brilliant car.
-It’s comfortable, quiet, luxurious and it features excellent design detailing.
-It also doesn’t try to slavishly copy German executive saloons – something that both the Jaguar XF and Lexus ES could be accused of being guilty of.
+It’s comfortable, quiet, luxurious and it features some excellent design details.
+It also doesn’t try to slavishly copy German executive saloons – something that both the Jaguar XF and Lexus ES could have been accused of.

 However, the DS 9 is left a bit wanting in some key areas.
-Despite the lovely design touches, it’s a bit conservative-looking, its engine and gearbox are not responsive enough, and it’s likely to lose value fast, making it relatively expensive if you’re looking at monthly finance payments.
+Despite the lovely design touches, it’s a bit conservative-looking, its engine and gearbox are not responsive enough, and it’s likely to lose value fast – although this isn’t necessarily a problem when you’re buying used.

-Unless you really love the idea of a big French saloon, if you want something that’s not a BMW, Audi or Mercedes, then we suggest you go for a Volvo S90.
-It’s still a little bit quirky, but it’s ultimately a better car.
+Unless you really love the idea of a big French saloon, if you want something that’s not a BMW, Audi or Mercedes-Benz then we suggest you go for a Volvo S90.
+It’s still a little bit quirky, but is ultimately a better car.

 Search for a DS 9 on CarGurus